 Having regard to the preceding discussion, the application is considered to be complementary to relevant controls within the Seniors Living SEPP.
-More detailed assessment in relation to the accessibility and design of dwellings would be undertaken as part of future stages of the development.

-However, the site is considered to be appropriate for the development and provides for an acceptable level of accessibility and amenity for future residents, noting the ongoing urban release of the surrounding districts.
+The site is considered to be appropriate for the development and provides for an acceptable level of accessibility and amenity for future residents, noting the ongoing urban release of the surrounding districts.